10 Days Nepal Spiritual Tour

 6. World Peace Pagoda (Pokhara)

-Designed to motivate harmony and peace among people of all races and creeds, the World Peace Pagoda Built by Japanese Buddhists, this pagoda stands as a unification and peace emblem.
-Rising on a hill, it provides breathtaking views of the Annapurna range and Phewa Lake, therefore fostering a calm environment fit for meditation.
-Perched on a mountaintop with a view of Phewa Lake and the Annapurna range, it reminds one of the Buddhist teachings of nonviolence.
-Meditating here gives guests peace and thought among the beauty of the surroundings.
+Built by a Japanese Buddhist, the World Peace Pagoda is designed to motivate harmony and peace among people of all races and religions and stands as a unification and peace symbol.
+Rising on a hill, the surroundings of World Peace Stupa support a calm environment fit for meditation and also provide breathtaking views of the Mt.
+Annapurna range and the beautiful Phewa Lake.
+Settled on a mountaintop with a view of Phewa Lake and the Annapurna range, it recalls one of the Buddhist teachings of nonviolence.
+Meditating on the beautiful surroundings of the World Peace Pagoda gives you peace and thought.

 6. Pashupatinath Temple